ShreyasShende3/Face-Recognition/README.md

 ```
 Note: The program stores the captured images and attendance records in the respective folders.

+## How to take attendance(follow this) :
+1) Enter ID and Name
+2) Click take images
+3) Save profile using the password
+4) Then click take attendance
+5) Now the data that will be saved in each folder will be :
+    - Attendance :- Saves an excel file for each date which includes ID,Name, Date and Time
+    - Student Deatils :- Saves an excel file for all students added
+    - Training Image :- Saves the images of students taken
+    - Training Label :- Contains the password file and the Trainner file

+6) You can delete the placeholder files I've added in the Attendance,Student Details and Training Image folders

-4) After the completion of all this steps syou should be able the following output :
+7) After the completion of all this steps syou should be able the following output :
 ![Output](https://github.com/ShreyasShende3/Face-Recognition/blob/main/Screenshot%20(8).png)

 ## Known Issues and Errors <a name= "known_issues"></a>